Currently open by appointment only, write Director@TheComputerChurch.org.

 Enshrining this invention in our Constitution marked a turning point in world history."

-That's an unimaginable amount of money!
+That's an unimaginable amount of money (unless you are US Congress member)!
 States, cities, oounties and townships can make use of that money, so the arguments over how many people live in a given area can sometimes get fierce.
-By the way...that number is soooo big that if all you did was to just count aloud to 400 billion, it would take you about 96,000 years!!
+By the way...that number is soooo big that if all you did was to just count out loud to 2 trillion, it would take you roughly 480,000 years!!